 It’s the pattern of just enough attention to keep you interested, but never enough to build something real.
 One moment they’re texting, the next they disappear, leaving you confused, drained, and constantly overthinking.

-The breadcrumbing meaning in dating refers to manipulative dating tactics where a partner sends small, intermittent signals of romantic interest.
 It is just to keep the other person emotionally engaged without any real intention of committing to a relationship.

 Breadcrumbing is about flirting and assuring someone about “Soon we’ll go on a date," but that never happens.
 In this, the person consistently gives their partner false hope.
 They just get enough warmth to stay in a relationship but never enough consistency to feel genuinely wanted.